USS Agile (MSO-421): 1960 NATO exercises

 The minesweeper entered the Charleston Naval Shipyard on 29 January 1960 and began a regular overhaul.
 She completed overhaul on 5 April and, the following month, conducted postoverhaul refresher training and minesweeping exercises.
 On 28 June, Agile joined her division mates in deploying to the West Indies.
 After a round of port visits and exercises, she returned to Charleston on 13 September.
 Later that month, the minesweeper moved north to Nova Scotia where she participated in Operation Sweepclear V, a NATO minesweeping exercise.
 Atlantic coast operations continued into 1961 when she began preparations for her third deployment to the Mediterranean.

 Agile departed Charleston on 10 April 1961 in company with the other ships of her division.
 They arrived at Rota, Spain, on 25 April and took on fuel before entering the Mediterranean.
 For the next five months' Agile plied the waters of the "middle sea" showing the flag and honing her combat skills.
 She participated in two 6th Fleet amphibious exercises as well as the NATO Exercise "Checkmate".
-She and her division mates were relieved at Pollença Bay, Majorca, on 28 September and began the long voyage home.
+She and her division mates were relieved at Pollença Bay, Mallorca, on 28 September and began the long voyage home.
 The return passage ended at Charleston on 14 October.